This article may contain affiliate links. You can see our disclaimer here.

 Enjoy Besitos de Novia in the Square

 Girlfriend Kisses.
 Every time I saw the signs for this traditional sweet of Villa de Leyva, I giggled.
-A family in Villa de Leyva created Besitos de Novia sometime in the 1930s.
+A family from Villa de Leyva created Besitos de Novia sometime in the 1930s.
 They are essentially a crumbly piece of cake covered with meringue and left to harden before they are wrapped in brightly colored paper.

 I was told there is a traditional baker of besitos de novia next door to Pizzeria Italia on Calle 13, just a few blocks from the square.
 So off I went.
 When they didn’t have coffee to pair with them, I walked to the square to find a coffee shop and enjoy my besitos.
 I decided on a craft beer from Tunja instead, but walking to the square was the perfect place for a late afternoon of people watching and girlfriend kisses.